cxengage/cxengage.github.io/README.md

   (within 5 seconds))
 ```

-When a command is evaluated which has a defined timeout, if it does not complete within the defined duration,
-the event will be failed.
-Retries will be respected by timeouts, if the timeout occurs, and retries remain,
-the command will be retried.

 #### message-template

+Parameters defined using the **message-template** option will be sent to the endpoint as the rendered
+version of the provided template.
+The template will have access to the canonical event record when
+being rendered.
+The value for the template can be any of the value types defined in the Notification DSL.
+Parameters which are to be templated, do not need to be defined in the main send parameter definition.

 Example:
 ```clojure